Best Mutual Funds to Buy for 2026 and Beyond

 "Why so cautious?"
 Stovall says.
 "Still-high valuations, an elevated Buffett Indicator, a softening jobs market, and midterm elections present formidable headwinds."

-Vanguard has plenty of funds to help hedge volatility, but the Vanguard Global Minimum Volatility Fund Investor Shares (VMVFX) is one of our favorite ways to approach it in 2026 — even if it's not necessarily the purest way to go about it.
+Vanguard has plenty of funds to help hedge volatility, but the Vanguard Global Minimum Volatility Fund Investor Shares (VMVFX) is one of our favorite ways to approach it — even if it's not necessarily the purest way to go about it.

 As the fund's name might indicate, this is a "global" (read: U.S. and international) fund, though it's split roughly 60/40 between domestic and international stocks.
 Manager Scott Rodemer holds more than 200 stocks of all shapes and sizes; large-cap stocks (70%) lead, but mid- (20%) and small-cap stocks (10%) are well-represented.